What do you call a person with no social skills or who has difficulty making or keeping friends? Socially inept is one description that comes to mind.

 This is a sign that other people are uncomfortable talking to you for one reason or another.
 It also shows that you have a hard time carrying on small talk, or you can't seem to transition from small talk to a deeper conversation.

-People who struggle in this area often experience other people moving on to conversations with other people rather quickly.
+People who struggle in this area often experience other people moving on to conversations with other people rather quickly because they feel awkward.

 2. You avoid interacting with people.